melissaboiko/pspsps/README.md

  - add paginyation! so search can find catgirls further in the back
  - optinyon to show the URL of the nyoriginal post, nyot just the image URL!
  - and also support danbooru! it is a bit scary tho (^ ^);
+   - danbooru API is prob useful to unify tag synonymyms!
  - tests, who is a girl kidding, nyobody does tests ever

 ## authoress